And greetings to you, music lovers, thrill seekers, conversationalists.

 This transformation is going to be enormous.

-For the past two weeks, Dave Gillette has been overseeing a wholesale clearance of equipment and furnishings from the building's retail stores, all of its storage levels, a locker rooms for the Denver Nuggets and the Colorado Avalanche.
+For the past two weeks, Dave Gillette has been overseeing a wholesale clearance of equipment and furnishings from the building's retail stores, all of its storage levels, the locker rooms for the Denver Nuggets and the Colorado Avalanche.

-There are weights up there that are bigger than you or I, Joe Gillette said of the I mean, they're cleaning out all of the luxury suites, because that's where the TV wise men's booths will be.
+I mean, they're cleaning out all of the luxury suites because that's where the TV wise men's booths will be.

-So they're clear they're taking down ceilings.
+So they're taking down ceilings.

 They're putting up walls.

-They're they're ripping this whole building apart.
+They're ripping this whole building apart.

-It's details like this that measure write mesmerize him.
+It's details like this that mesmerize him.

 The Pepsi Center is already outfitted with 576 miles of phone lines, computer lines, and high-speed cable, but that's not enough.

-The Democrat convention's needs due in part to security, create a system so massive it exceeds the Pepsi centers.
+The Democrat Convention's needs, due in part to security, create a system so massive it exceeds the Pepsi Centers.

-Quest has donated several million dollars worth of telecommunications equipment to outfit the convention hall and the media city that'll go up outside it with approximately 3,000 data lines, 2,500 voice grade circuits.
+So the contractors of the Democrat National Convention will overlay all those cables with their own Quest has donated several million dollars worth of telecommunications equipment to outfit the convention hall and the media city that will go up outside it with approximately 3,000 data lines, 2,500 voice-grade circuits.

 Based on past conventions, Quest estimates a project will require 160 miles of copper and coaxial cable in and around the Pepsi Center and more than a dozen miles of fiber optic.

-XL Energy donating the extra transformers needed to electrify the thousands of computers, cameras, microphones.
+Xcel Energy donating the extra transformers needed to electrify the thousands of computers, cameras, microphones.

 Several other high-tech firms are donating goods and services.